DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2025-08-04-publish-support-console-user-research.md

 During this round of research, we wanted to better understand the experience support agents have when using the support console and identify areas for improvement on Publish.

+## Who we spoke to

+We undertook research with 2 colleagues who work in the Operatations and Support team.
+They are responsible for responding to all correspondence that is received on Publish and Find.

+We also undertook research with 3 developers who work on the Find and Publish team and often use the Publish Support Console.

 ## Initial insights

 Initial discussions with the Publish team revealed the following challenges that are impacting support agents: